 Lenovo’s ThinkPad line is one of the most iconic notebook families around.
-From the ThinkPad logo with the red dot on the lid, to the red TrackPoint nubbin, to the typical ThinkPad keyboard layout, you’d have no problem picking one out of a lineup.
-And they remain just as well-built as always, as evidenced by the latest clamshell member, the ThinkPad X1 Carbon Gen 7.
+From the ThinkPad logo with the red dot on the lid to the red TrackPoint nubbin to the typical ThinkPad keyboard layout, you’d have no problem picking one out of a lineup.
+And they remain just as well-built as always, as evidenced by the latest clamshell member, the ThinkPad X1 Carbon Gen 8.

 Apple’s MacBook Pro is also a recognizable notebook line that’s maintained a consistent design aesthetic over the years.
 Today’s model has the same understated elegance as always and confirms Apple’s reputation for rock-solid build quality.

-Apple updated the MacBook Pro line in late 2016, utilizing essentially the same silver aluminum chassis and elegant but conservative design.
-It’s thinner than ever and its display is more modern with smaller bezels.
+The last major design change to the MacBook Pro 13 occurred in late 2016, with Apple utilizing essentially the same silver aluminum chassis and elegant yet conservative design, though opting for a thinner profile.
+It’s now slimmer than ever, and its display is more modern with smaller bezels.
 Thus, the MacBook Pro still looks good in any environment, and you’ll be happy with Apple’s usual attention to detail, overall fit and finish, and granite-like solidity.

-Both notebooks have iconic designs, and both sport build qualities that are worthy of their premium pricing.
-The ThinkPad gets some extra points, though, for fitting a 14-inch display into a chassis that’s nearly the same size and thickness as the MacBook Pro 13’s while being more than half a pound lighter.
-Ultimately though, this one’s going to come down to pure aesthetic taste because when it comes to the design essentials, they’re evenly matched.
+Both notebooks have iconic designs, and both feature build qualities that are worthy of their premium pricing.
+The ThinkPad gets some extra points, though, for fitting a 14-inch display into a chassis that’s nearly the same size and thickness as the MacBook Pro 13’s while being somewhat lighter.
+Ultimately, though, this one’s going to come down to pure aesthetic taste, because when it comes to the design essentials, they’re evenly matched.

-Both manufacturers utilize very fast PCIe NVMe solid-state drives (SSDs) in their premium notebooks, and so they both enjoy speedy storage performance.
-The MacBook Pro’s storage space goes all the way up to 2TB while the ThinkPad tops out at 1TB, although opting for such a large drive as the one Apple offers will cost you a small fortune.
+Finally, both manufacturers utilize very fast PCIe NVMe solid-state drives (SSDs) in their premium notebooks, and so they both enjoy speedy storage performance.
+The MacBook Pro’s storage space goes all the way up to 2TB (M1) or 4TB (Intel), while the ThinkPad tops out at 1TB, although opting for such a large drive as the one Apple offers will cost you a small fortune.

 Keyboard, mouse, and pen

 Following Apple’s updates in May 2019, every version of the MacBook Pro 13 comes with the OLED Touch Bar strip that runs along the top of the keyboard and adds some task-specific touch input.
-It also gives you a Touch ID fingerprint scanner that lets you log in and verify purchases without typing a password.
+The Touch ID sensor resides on the power button just to the right of the Touch Bar, letting you log in and verify purchases without typing a password.

-Lenovo’s ThinkPad X1 Carbon, on the other hand, enjoys the always-excellent ThinkPad keyboard with superior travel, a precise tactile feel, and an overall experience that welcomes fast, accurate typing.
-It also offers the TrackPoint nubbin sitting in the middle of the keyboard for an old-school input option that longtime users will appreciate.
+Lenovo’s ThinkPad X1 Carbon, meanwhile, enjoys the always-excellent ThinkPad keyboard with superior travel, a precise tactile feel, and an experience that welcomes fast, accurate typing.
+It also offers the TrackPoint nubbin sitting in the middle of the keyboard for an old school input option that longtime users will appreciate.

 Apple’s latest MacBook design drops any pretense at supporting legacy peripherals, offering USB-C ports with Thunderbolt 3 support as the only option.
-On the MacBook Pro 13, you’ll get either two or four ports, depending on how much you’re willing to spend.
-Add in a 3.5mm combo audio port and the usual 802.11ac Wi-Fi and Bluetooth radios, and that’s the extent of the MacBook Pro’s connectivity.
+On the MacBook Pro 13, you’ll get either two or four ports, depending on the processor.
+Add in a 3.5mm combo audio port and the usual Wi-Fi 6 and Bluetooth 5.0 radios, and that’s the extent of the MacBook Pro’s connectivity.

 The ThinkPad X1 Carbon is an entirely different beast when it comes to hooking up.
-It comes with two USB-A 3.1 ports for legacy add-ons, two USB-C ports with Thunderbolt 3 and a full-size HDMI port.
-Whew, that’s a lot of ports.
-The 3.5mm combo audio jack joins 802.11ax (Wi-Fi 6) and Bluetooth 5.o to round out a very well-connected notebook indeed.
+It comes with two USB-A ports for legacy add-ons, two USB-C ports with Thunderbolt 3, and a full-size HDMI port.
+The 3.5mm combo audio jack joins Wi-Fi 6 and Bluetooth 5.o to round out a very well-connected notebook indeed.

 We really, really appreciate machines that combine legacy and futuristic support, and the ThinkPad X1 Carbon offers that in spades.

-Regarding weight and thickness, the MacBook Pro 13 is no longer particularly special at just over three pounds.
-Its bezels are small, but not the smallest all around, resulting in a chassis that’s diminutive but not especially so.
-It’s a comfortable machine for tossing in a backpack, but it’s no longer an industry leader.
+Regarding weight and thickness, the MacBook Pro 13 is no longer particularly special at just three pounds.
+Its bezels are small but not the smallest all around, resulting in a chassis that’s diminutive but not especially so.
+It’s a comfortable machine for tossing in a backpack, measuring just 0.61 inches thin, but it’s no longer an industry leader.

 Availability and price

-That means there’s plenty of choice when it comes to both the MacBook and the ThinkPad, with pros and cons on both sides.
+That means there are plenty of options when it comes to both the MacBook and the ThinkPad, with pros and cons on both sides.
 Look for sales and you may be able to get yourself a bargain on the one you want.